Snowflake-Labs/terraform-provider-snowflake/docs/resources/secret_with_basic_authentication.md

 # snowflake_secret_with_basic_authentication (Resource)

-Secret with Basic Authentication where Secret's Type attribute is set to 'PASSWORD'.'
+Secret with Basic Authentication where Secret's Type attribute is set to 'PASSWORD'.

 ## Example Usage